 Guided tours offer didgeridoo demonstrations, Torres Straight Islander cultural tours, Djarn Djarn Dancers and show visitors how to correctly use a boomerang.

 Located just below the start of the Great Barrier Reef, Agnes Water is the start of Australia’s famous surf coast which extends the entire way down to Victoria.

 It’s also where you’ll find some of the cheapest surf lessons in Australia; for just $17.70 or $25 (depending on which school you opt for), three hours of lessons can be all yours!

 Go 4WDing at Fraser Island

-If you like four wheel driving, you’ll love all of the adventure that Fraser Island provides.
+If you like four-wheel driving, you’ll love all of the adventures that Fraser Island provides.
+It’s the largest sand island in the world, and visiting it is one of the best experiences in Australia!
 With either your own vehicle, a rented 4WD or on a tour, you can explore all of the island’s highlights.

 These include driving on the beach, swimming in eden-like pools, fantastic lookouts, subtropical rainforests and camping under the stars.
 Be sure to watch out for dingos!